fineprint-global/app-mining-area-polygonization/README.md

 The command to install the R packages can be found on the respective file you want to edit.

 #### ShinyProxy
-In case you would like to use the app like we do, with a database created with `docker-compose` and the app deployed within a ShinyProxy environment, refer to our brief [shinyproxy-documentation](shinyproxy/README.md).
+To use the app with ShinyProxy, create a database with `docker-compose` and deploy the app within a ShinyProxy environment, refer to our brief [shinyproxy-documentation](shinyproxy/README.md).

 ### Get the app
 To get the app, you can either